nguyencuong1608/furniture-app/readme.md

 # FURNITURE STATION - An eCommerce Website

 Furniture-station is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, JavaScript and ReactJs.
+Users can add products to their shopping cart, and there are various options for filtering products.
+The project is built on an available API.

 ## Demo